saphanaacademy/biReports/webelements/readme.md

 ### Description

 This repo is for the webElements function library for Crystal Reports.
+As these are Crystal Reports Custom Functions, they are open source and free.

 ### Note